radiac/caman/README.md

 This revokes the existing certificate, and then creates a new one, so is suitable for replacing both expired or compromised host certificates You will need to re-publish ``ca/ca.crl.pem`` after running this command.

+### Contributing

+Contributions are welcome, preferably via pull request.

+Thanks to all contributors, who are listed in [CHANGES](CHANGES.md)